Pan Wu-hsiung

-Pan Wu-hsiung (潘武雄 (潘武雄, Pan1 Wu3 Hsiung2, Pān Wǔxióng); born 11 March 1981) is a Taiwanese baseball player for the Uni-President Lions of the Chinese Professional Baseball League (CPBL).
+Pan Wu-hsiung (潘武雄 (潘武雄, Pan1 Wu3 Hsiung2, Pān Wǔxióng); born 11 March 1981) is a Taiwanese former baseball player for the Uni-President Lions of the Chinese Professional Baseball League (CPBL).
 He currently plays as an outfielder for the Lions, and has been constantly shifted between all three outfield positions.
 His nickname "Take" (pronounced TA-KEH) derives from the Japanese pronunciation of the first character of his given name.

 Early life

 As a native to Pingtung, Taiwan, "Take" began formal baseball training in fifth grade in his hometown elementary school, as many other Taiwanese baseball players had.
 He was invited to attend the famed Meiho Middle School and Meiho High School (美和中學), a secondary school system which has a long history in the development of baseball.
 He played on the baseball team during his six years in Meiho, playing in the outfield.
 He stated in an interview that he originally asked to become a pitcher, but was refused by the coach who instead given him a position in the outfield.

 After graduating from Meiho, he joined "Taiwan Cooperative Bank Baseball Team, a team in Taiwan's amateur league.
 He entered the draft in 2004, and was selected by the Sinon Bulls in the first round.
 However, he and the Bulls could not reach an agreement on a contract, so he elected to return to the amateur league and waited for almost two years before entering the draft again.